 - First aid kit

-You should identify the items, which you surely need during the trek, and arrange them in the several pockets according to your need.
-The following items should be in your list:
+You should identify the items, which you surely need during the trek, and arrange them in several pockets according to your need.
+The following items should be on your list:

 - ID and cash